Update on June 3, 2019 – Vertical Capital Income Fund IPO

 Brokerage firms are required to perform adequate due diligence on the investments to ensure a reasonable likelihood of success, and to evaluate whether the investments are suitable in light of the client’s age, net worth, investment experience, and investment objectives.
 Firms that fail to perform adequate due diligence, or that make unsuitable recommendations, can be held responsible for losses in a FINRA arbitration claim.

 If you suffered losses investing Provasi’s Vertical Capital Income Fund or another Provasi Capital Investment and would like to discuss your litigation options, please call The White Law Group at 888-637-5510 for a free consultation.

-The White Law Group is a national securities arbitration, securities fraud, and investor protection law firm with offices in Chicago, Illinois and Vero Beach, Florida.
+The White Law Group is a national securities arbitration, securities fraud, and investor protection law firm with offices in Chicago, Illinois.
 The firm represents investors throughout the country in FINRA arbitration claims against their brokerage firm.
-For more information on the firm, visit http://www.whitesecuritieslaw.com.
+For more information on the firm, visit https://www.whitesecuritieslaw.com.